DavidSchirduan/DavidSchirduan.github.io/_posts/2021-07-15-ClinkEnEspanol.md

 ## The Actual Book

 Not only has the text been espanded, the layout re-imagined, and the size of the book increased...but it has over three TIMES the amount of art as the English release.
-My favorite addition is a new adventure inspired by the Mandalorian, which always seemed like a perfect fit for Clink's rules.
+My favorite addition is a new adventure!

 ![Clink_espanol_1.jpg](/images/posts/Clink_espanol_1.jpg)
 *It even has this cool foldout cover*